pytchlang/pytch-tutorials/bunner/tutorial.md

 ### Moving our hero

 Now let's give the player a way to move the bunny around.
-We need to import the Pytch keyboard event.

-{{< commit import-when-key-pressed >}}

-Now we can create a function that will move the bunny up the screen, and tell Pytch to run that function whenever the up arrow key is pressed on the keyboard.
+We will create a function that will move the bunny up the screen, and tell Pytch to run that function whenever the up arrow key is pressed on the keyboard.
 We add a simple check of the bunny Y-coordinate to make sure that it is never moved off the top of the screen.

 {{< commit move-bunny-up >}}